daboynb/playcurlNEXT/Readme.md

 # How it Works
 - At every boot, the fingerprint (fp) will be pulled using the action.sh script of your pif module.
-- Every 30 minutes, the updated fingerprint will be downloaded.
+- Every hour, the updated fingerprint will be downloaded.

 # How to configure extra settings